BraulioCP59/React_Portfolio/react-shop/README.md

+WHEN I am presented with the Portfolio section - Done THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories - Done

+WHEN I am presented with the Resume section - done THEN I see a link to a downloadable resume and a list of the developer’s proficiencies - done

 WHEN I move my cursor out of one of the form fields without entering text  - Done THEN I receive a notification that this field is required - Done